12 Open Source IoT Platforms that you should know

 Kaa is a multi-purpose middleware platform for the Internet of Things that allows building complete end-to-end IoT solutions, connected applications, and smart products.
 The Kaa platform provides an open, feature-rich toolkit for the IoT product development and thus dramatically reduces associated cost, risks, and time-to-market.
 For a quick start, Kaa offers a set of out-of-the-box enterprise-grade IoT features that can be easily plugged in and used to implement a large majority of the IoT use cases.

-Server-side endpoint profile has a set of data that is controlled by Kaa server users via Admin UI or by other server apps via REST API.
+The server-side endpoint profile has a set of data that is controlled by Kaa server users via Admin UI or by other server apps via REST API.
 These profiles can be used to organize the endpoints into groups.
 These endpoint groups can be used, to send targeted notifications, etc.

 Like this post?
 Don’t forget to share it!